Peter G. Marston

 Peter G. Marston (February 13, 1935 – September 30, 2022) was an American scientist, businessman, actor, and musician.
-He served as chief executive officer of Cambridge Environmental Technology and held a visiting professorship at the Massachusetts Institute of Technology, in the Plasma Science and Fusion Center.
-Marston also served as a member of the Moscow-based International Academy of Electrotechnical Sciences.
+He was chief executive officer of Cambridge Environmental Technology and held a visiting professorship at the Massachusetts Institute of Technology, in the Plasma Science and Fusion Center.
+Marston also was a member of the Moscow-based International Academy of Electrotechnical Sciences.

 Government service

-Marston once served as head of the United States Department of Energy's National Program for Magnetohydrodynamics and High Energy Physics Technology.
+Marston once was head of the United States Department of Energy's National Program for Magnetohydrodynamics and High Energy Physics Technology.

 Television

 In the early 1980s, Marston became known to American television audiences through his portrayal of Captain Clement Tyler Granville in The Voyage of the Mimi.
-He also starred in the sequel series The Second Voyage of the Mimi.
-In the series, a young Ben Affleck portrayed his character's grandson.
+He also starred in the sequel series The Second Voyage of the Mimi, where a young Ben Affleck portrayed his character's grandson.

 Personal life

-He was born in Boston, Massachusetts and was a graduate of the Massachusetts Maritime Academy.
-At the time of his death, he lived in Ipswich, Massachusetts.
+Marston was born in Boston, Massachusetts and was a graduate of the Massachusetts Maritime Academy.
+At the time of his death, Marston lived in Ipswich, Massachusetts.